Shub1427/Shub1427.github.io/pages/performance-reactjs.md

 finding Performance glitches, Profiling is the best option.

-React DevTools provides a developer with `Profiler`, which provides re-redering data of components in Flame-Graph.
+React DevTools provides a developer with `Profiler`, which provides re-rendering data of components in Flame-Graph.
 This flame graph was developed by [Brian Vaughn](https://github.com/bvaughn), creator of [react-window](https://github.com/bvaughn/react-window), which he is using to virtualize the flame graphs as well.